aria-ml/dataeval/docs/installation.md

 ## Base DataEval Packages

-To keep DataEval lightweight but powerful, only the following metrics come with the base installation
+To keep {term}`DataEval` lightweight but powerful, only the following metrics come with the base installation

 :::{list-table}
 :header-rows: 1